 Against other aggro decks you can afford to play cards before spamming your hero power.
 They don't often run area of effect damage or Taunt minions, the two effective counters to this deck.
 Instead, empty your hand, control the board then use your power to get ahead.

 With control, the opposite is true.
 Unless you've got Divine Favour, you want cards in hand to re-build board presence after a clear.
 You want to force the control player into an awkward balancing act.
 They have a limited amount of counters.
 If they use them on Silver Hand Recruits, you can put out better minions.
 If they don't, you can buff the recruits and grind them to death.

 You have the potential for some huge swing turns with this deck, and you want to use them.
-Fungalmancer, Level Up and Corridor Creeper all allow you to put massive value on the board from nowhere.
+Fungalmancer and Level Up both allow you to put massive value on the board from nowhere.

 You can also get Taunt from Unidentified Maul, but it's absolutely the worst effect that weapon can have.
 The damage buff is handy for a turn of carnage, but don't expect it to win you the game.
 The real boosts are the health buff and Divine Shield.
 Keeping Silver Hand Recruits alive means you can plaster them with further board buffs for huge value.